Love magic

-Ancient love magic in Cuneiform
+Ancient love magic in cuneiform

-Early examples love magic derive from the ancient Near East, dating to ca. 2200 BCE.
+Early examples of love magic can be found in the ancient Near East, dating to ca. 2200 BCE.
 Cuneiform tablets preserving rituals of erotic magic have been uncovered at Tell Inghara and Isin (present-day Iraq).
-Similar rituals are attested in ancient Egypt, for instance on an ostracon dated to the twentieth dynasty (twelfth-eleventh centuries BCE).
+Similar rituals are attested in Ancient Egypt, for instance, on an ostracon dated to the twentieth dynasty (twelfth-eleventh centuries BCE).
+Love spells and rituals have been found among the Sumerians, Akkadians, and Babylonians, and formulae used in them can be found in later time periods in the Near East among other peoples.